 If inspection is required, include all existing photos so the specialist can compare what changed on-site.

 What are the minimum photos for a borrower-ready art-loan appraisal file?
-Front and reverse photos, clear signature or mark photos, readable label/hallmark shots, and condition close-ups are the minimum.
-Add scale references and short supporting notes for each object so FAIR and lenders can route the file quickly.
+Front and reverse photos, signature or mark photos, readable label or hallmark shots, and condition close-ups are the minimum.
+Add scale references and short notes.

 Why are reverse photos required for many art-loan files?
-The reverse side often carries mounting clues, serial numbers, labels, or construction details that can affect identity and condition assessment, and those details are important for lender confidence in the assignment scope.
+The reverse often carries mounting clues, serial numbers, labels, or construction details that affect identity and condition assessment.

 Can signature photos be used if they are hard to read?
 Only if supported by context shots and additional identifying evidence.
 If signatures are unreadable, include multiple angles and broader context photos and flag the limitation to the appraiser upfront.